TANofX/TawalUnnop2026/MULTI_CAMERA_CALIBRATION_OPERATIONAL.md

      - TagsVisible (number of AprilTags detected)
      - Summary (readable format)

-4. **Verify all 4 cameras reporting data**
+4. **Verify cameras reporting live data (note: simultaneity not required)**
-   - All cameras should have TagsVisible > 0
+   - Ideally each enabled camera reports TagsVisible > 0 during this check, but it's not required that all cameras see tags at the same instant.
+   - Cameras have different fields of view; occlusions and field layout mean some cameras will only see tags at different robot poses.
-   - All positions should be reasonable (no NaN or inf values)
+   - All positions should be reasonable (no NaN or inf values).
-   - If any camera shows 0 tags: **STOP** and check camera hardware
+   - If a camera shows 0 tags right now this may be normal — what matters is whether the camera accumulates sufficient observations during the full collection window.
+If a camera reports 0 tags persistently (not just during this quick check), then troubleshoot hardware/network/PhotonVision.

    **Expected Output Example**:
    ```